Using SAML for Single Sign-on to Umbrella

 Implementing single sign-on via SAML means that the login process and user authentication are handled entirely outside of Umbrella.
 Umbrella administrators and users log into their single sign-on SAML provider and click an application to launch the Umbrella dashboard and are automatically logged in.

 Any changes made in your SSO provider are immediately synced with Umbrella.
 If you add an account or change a password in your SSO provider, it is immediately reflected in your login.
-Only the username (email address) is stored in Umbrella.
+Only the username (email address) is stored in Umbrella, however the email must match between your SSO provider and the one used to login to Umbrella

-NOTE: SAML for Umbrella is only tied to authentication.
+NOTE: SAML for Umbrella is only tied to authentication to the dashboard.
 It is not tied to the authorization for a user's access level within the Umbrella dashboard, such as whether the user is an Administrator or a Read-Only user.
 The user access role is set independently within the Accounts section of the dashboard.

 How SAML for Umbrella Works

 SAML for Umbrella works the way SAML does with all other service providers.
 From a high level, all the users in your organization have their authentication managed by the SSO, or identity provider (IdP).
 Umbrella establishes a trust relationship with the IdP and then allows them to authenticate and seamlessly log into Umbrella.
-Effectively, once a user has authenticated to the SSO IdP, they can automatically log in via the app (in the case of a service such as Okta).
+Effectively, once a user has authenticated to the SSO IdP, they can automatically log in via the app (in the case of an IdP service).

 Important Information about SAML Implementation and Changes to Umbrella